microsoft/vscode-docs/docs/remote/troubleshooting.md

 3. **Make sure your firewall allows Docker to setup a shared drive.** Docker only needs to connect between two machine local IPs, but some firewall software may still block any drive sharing or the needed ports.
 See [this Docker KB article](https://success.docker.com/article/error-a-firewall-is-blocking-file-sharing-between-windows-and-the-containers) for next steps on resolving this problem.

-4. **Use your Docker ID to sign into Docker (not your email).** The Docker CLI only supports using your Docker ID, so using your email can cause problems.
+4. **Use your Docker ID to sign in to Docker (not your email).** The Docker CLI only supports using your Docker ID, so using your email can cause problems.
 See Docker [issue #935](https://github.com/docker/hub-feedback/issues/935#issuecomment-300361781) for details.

 5. **Switch out of "Linux Containers on Windows (LCOW)" mode.** While disabled by default, recent versions of Docker support [Linux Containers on Windows (LCOW)](https://docs.microsoft.com/virtualization/windowscontainers/deploy-containers/linux-containers) that can allow you to use both Windows and Linux containers at the same time.
 However, this is a new feature, so you may encounter issues and the Remote - Containers extension only supports Linux containers currently.
 You can switch out of LCOW mode at any time by right-clicking on the Docker task bar item and selecting **Switch to Linux Containers...** from the context menu.